 We are often asked if clients can submit several samples at once for sequencing and then use one of the samples as a reference genome to compare against the remaining samples.
 For example, clients may have a single control sample and several treatment samples and would like to use the control as a reference sequence for the treatment samples.
 In general, this is not feasible on short-read instruments alone like our Illumina MiniSeq, but can be possible using the hybrid assembly of short and long-read sequencing.

 During the library preparation process on short-read instruments, intact genomic DNA is (enzymatically or mechanically) sheared into millions of short pieces.
 As shown in Fig. 1, full-length intact genomic DNA is fragmented into several million short fragments (called “reads”), with each read typically about 150 base pairs (bp) in length.
 Every sequenced sample is fragmented into millions of reads in this fashion.
 The fragmented sample libraries are then sequenced on an Illumina short-read sequencer.
 When sequencing runs are finished, each sample still contains several million 150 bp short-reads.

-We then run sequence alignment and variant calling algorithms of each sample against a known reference genome.
-We typically use Geneious alignment algorithms for this step but many other alignment programs are available.
+Our clients then run sequence alignment and variant calling algorithms of each sample against a known reference genome.
+They often use Geneious alignment algorithms for this step but many other alignment programs are available.
 Known reference genomes are often derived from NCBI (National Center for Biotechnology Information) or various other sources.
 Reference genomes from NCBI and other sites include intact, fully assembled, fully annotated, and validated genomic sequences, which are appropriate for performing sequence alignments and variant calls.
 For example, a typical fully assembled bacterial genome consists of a single 5 Mb (megabase) sequence.
-If we align one sequenced sample against an assembled reference genome, we are effectively aligning several million short-reads against a single, intact, fully assembled genome.
+If they align one sequenced sample against an assembled reference genome, they are effectively aligning several million short-reads against a single, intact, fully assembled genome.
 Sequence alignment algorithms are designed to do this.